-(a) all exploration permits and mineral development licences; and

-- (b) applications for the grant of exploration permits and of mineral development licences; and - (c) assignments of exploration permits and assignments and mortgages of mineral development licences duly lodged and approved as provided for under this Act; and - (d) caveats duly lodged in respect of exploration permits and of mineral development licences; and - (e) such other matters and things as are prescribed to be recorded in the register maintained by the chief executive.
+- (a) all exploration permits and mineral development licences; and - (b) applications for the grant of exploration permits and of mineral development licences; and - (c) assignments of exploration permits and assignments and mortgages of mineral development licences duly lodged and approved as provided for under this Act; and - (d) caveats duly lodged in respect of exploration permits and of mineral development licences; and - (e) such other matters and things as are prescribed to be recorded in the register maintained by the chief executive.

-Notification of change of address etc.
+388 Notification of change of address etc.

-388. A person who pursuant to a provision of this Act supplies the Minister or chief executive or a mining registrar with the person's address or the name and address of another person for service upon the person, in respect of a matter then, for as long as the firstmentioned person has any interest in that matter, the person shall, if the person changes the person's address or the name and address of a person for service upon the person, forthwith notify on the approved form the Minister, chief executive or, as the case may be, mining registrar of particulars thereof.
+A person who pursuant to a provision of this Act supplies the Minister or chief executive or a mining registrar with the person's address or the name and address of another person for service upon the person, in respect of a matter then, for as long as the first mentioned person has any interest in that matter, the person shall, if the person changes the person's address or the name and address of a person for service upon the person, forthwith notify on the approved form the Minister, chief executive or, as the case may be, mining registrar of particulars thereof.

-Duplicate permits, leases etc.
+389 Duplicate permits, leases etc.

-389.(1) A holder of a prospecting permit, mining claim, exploration permit, mineral development licence or mining lease who has lost the permit, certificate of grant of mining claim, instrument of permit, licence or lease may apply in writing to the chief executive or mining registrar who maintains the relevant register for a duplicate thereof.
+(1) A holder of a mining tenement who has lost the instrument of, or for, the tenement may apply in writing to the chief executive or mining registrar who maintains the relevant register for a duplicate thereof.

-(3) If the chief executive or, as the case may be, mining registrar is satisfied that the applicant has lost the applicant's permit, certificate or instrument and is entitled to a duplicate thereof the chief executive or mining registrar may issue a duplicate, endorsed accordingly, and deliver it to the applicant.
+(3) If the chief executive or, as the case may be, mining registrar is satisfied that the applicant has lost the instrument and is entitled to a duplicate thereof the chief executive or mining registrar may issue a duplicate, endorsed accordingly, and deliver it to the applicant.

-(4) For the purposes of this Act a duplicate permit, certificate or instrument issued under this section shall have the same effect as the original.
+(4) For the purposes of this Act the duplicate instrument issued under this section shall have the same effect as the original.

-Priority of competing applications
+390 Priority of competing applications

-390.(1) The types of grant to which subsection (2) applies are-
+(1) The types of grant to which subsection (2) applies are-